 Typically has more interesting information to put in the Personal Statement

 Requires US Clinical Experience (USCE)

 May be more difficult to acquire application documents

-If you are planning on obtaining a US medical residency position and are not a US citizen, or do not have a Green Card, Permanent Residency, or an Employment Authorization Document (EAD), you will need to learn about your visa options.
-There are two main visas non-US International Medical Graduates (IMGs) can access in order to train in the US.
+If you are planning on obtaining a US medical residency position and are not a US citizen, do not have a Green Card, Permanent Residency, or an Employment Authorization Document (EAD), you will need to learn about your visa options.
+There are two main visas Non-US International Medical Graduates (IMGs) can obtain in order to train in the US.

 |Requires 2-year home residency after training||Yes||No|

 Visas are a large residency application factor for Non-US IMGs.
 Non-US IMGs are responsible for researching individual medical residency program’s via policies.

 Researching residency programs and their visa policies properly will help Non-US IMGs conserve resources and increase chances of finding the right residency program.
 Keep in mind you don’t have to do this alone!
 Match A Resident’s Customized Lists have individualized visa filters to help Non-US IMGs find residency programs, no matter your visa needs.

 The path to success for Non-US International Medical Graduates (Non-US IMGs) may have more twists and turns than a US medical graduate (USMG), but there are tricks Non-US IMGs can incorporate into their residency application efforts to make a greater impact on their chances.